mesosphere/d2iq-engineering-blog/content/posts/service-account-tokens-in-k8s-1.24/index.md

 feature_image: who-are-you.jpg
 excerpt: |
   With Kubernetes v1.24, non-expiring service account tokens are no longer auto-generated.
-  This blog post will highlight what this means in practice and what to do if you rely on non-expiring service account tokens.
+  This blog post highlights what this means in practice, and what to do if you rely on non-expiring service account tokens.
 description: |
   With Kubernetes v1.24, non-expiring service account tokens are no longer auto-generated.
 Learn what